Star Trak Entertainment

-Star Trak Entertainment was an American record label, founded by the Neptunes and Rob Walker in 2001.
+Star Trak Entertainment is an American record label, founded by the Neptunes and Rob Walker in 2001.
 It was launched as an imprint of Arista Records, a subsidiary of Sony Music Entertainment from its formation until 2003, after which it operated under Virgin Records, a subsidiary of EMI, and ultimately Interscope Geffen A&M Records, following EMI's merger with Universal Music Group.
-The label ceased operations in 2015.
+The label ceased operations in 2015, but was quietly relaunched ten years later by Rob Walker.
 Its name is a reference to the 1960s TV program Star Trek.

 History

 Beginnings

 Star Trak was formed in 2001 by the Neptunes.
 The label was partially funded by Arista Records (from Bertelsmann Music Group) in a joint-venture.
 Pharrell Williams would sign longtime friends, Clipse.
 Their debut album, Lord Willin', was released in 2002 led by the hits, "Grindin'", "When the Last Time", and "Ma, I Don't Love Her" After the success of the album, the label would sign Kelis, Vanessa Marquez, Fam-Lay, N.E.R.D and pop rock band Spymob, who provided backing instruments for N.E.R.D's debut album In Search Of....
 The label released a compilation album during the summer of 2003, entitled, The Neptunes Present...
 Clones.
 In late 2003, Star Trak Entertainment released the highly successful album, Tasty, by Kelis led by the hit single "Milkshake."
 In early 2004, Star Trak linked with EMI's Virgin Records for a new distribution deal.
 The first release from this deal was Fly or Die by N.E.R.D.